 My academic career began not only with teaching but administrative duties as well.
 I was the director of Jewish Studies for 6 years at Tulane University prior to becoming the director of the Tulane Honors Program.
 From 2006-16 I was the Dean of the Schreyer Honors College at Penn State and in 2017 I was named as the first TW Lewis Dean of the Lewis Honors College at the University of Kentucky.
+I was Interim Dean of the College of Arts & Sciences at the University of Kentucky from 2020-2022, returning to my position as Dean of the Lewis Honors College in July 2022.
 Both Jewish Studies and honors education require an effective administrator to reach across disciplines and units to build support and a successful program.
+This collaborative approach to leadership was vital in helping to prepare the College of Arts & Sciences for the new dean.

 In the Tulane Jewish Studies Program, as in most of its kind, the faculty who taught in the program were in various other departments and maintaining a consistent and strong selection of courses required recruiting top faculty and convincing their department chair of the value of allowing their faculty member to teach a cross-listed course.